Privacy Policy

 How do we collect your personal information?

-2. During the course of providing medical services, we may collect further personal information.
+2. During the course of providing medical services, we may collect further personal information including recording of audio during consultations to assist with artificial intelligence assisted medical transcription software.

 • your guardian or responsible person